The 4 Phases of Injury Care

-In order for an employer to be successful when responding to an employee injury, there must be a pre-established injury plan in place before an event occurs.
+In order for an employer to be successful when responding to an employee injury, there must be an injury plan in place before an event occurs.
 As an employer, you should communicate this plan with employees early on in the orientation process.

 With a system already in place, employees will know what to do immediately when an injury occurs, starting communication from the supervisor right through to management and the insurance company.
 For the best recovery, a chain of events needs to happen immediately for each injury case.

 It is important to have an established reporting mechanism in place because it provides the ability to understand lost work time and track lost work days, case duration, and lost productivity time efficiently.
-Every day that an injured worker isn’t doing what they normally do is an opportunity for worker disengagement and for an injury to become a disability.
-By having a pre-established injury program in place, you are able to activate the medical response and decrease delays when an injury occurs.
+Every day that an injured worker isn’t doing what he or she normally does is an opportunity for worker disengagement and for an injury to become a disability.
+By having an established injury program, employers are able to activate the medical response and decrease delays when an injury occurs.
 A great occupational medicine provider should be able to assist in developing such a program, and assist with planning for injury response before an injury occurs.

 Phase II Injury Occurrence

 If or when there's an accident in your workplace, the first step you must take is to notify the supervisor at the exact moment the injury occurs, or as soon as possible.
-The employee must make sure to inform their immediate supervisor of an injury and make sure it has been recorded.
+The employee must make sure to inform his or her immediate supervisor of an injury and make sure it is recorded.

 Next, the employer must submit the injury claim to the payor/insurance company so that everything is on record before any sort of treatment even begins.*